psidnell/ofexport2/doc/templates/README.md

 ## Audience ##

-To be able to use ofexport there are some pre-requisites, you need to:
+To be able to use ofexport2 there are some pre-requisites, you need to:

 - Have [OmniFocus](https://www.omnigroup.com/omnifocus) installed.
 - Be comfortable using bash and the command line.